 Which country has the best job prospects for chemical engineering?

-Apart from Canada, countries like New Zeland, Switzerland, Germany and Japan also have tremendous job prospects when it comes to chemcial engineering jobs.
+Apart from Canada, countries like New Zeland, Switzerland, Germany, and Japan also have tremendous job prospects when it comes to chemical engineering jobs.

 The employment rate of chemical engineers is expected to grow 8 percent from the year 2016 to 2026, which is regarded as fast the average considered for all the occupations.
-The demand for chemical engineering services largely depends on demand for the products from various manufacturing industries.
+The demand for chemical engineering services largely depends on the market for products from various manufacturing industries.